Assumption Of Mary

 the Assumption of Mary can be considered as the comprehensive, summarizing image that expresses the fruit of the incarnation cycle taken as a whole, namely, the coniunctio… the Pope announced the dogmatization of the Assumption of Mary (1950)—which event Jung considers to be ‘the most important religious event since the Reformation.’

-Edinger frames the Assumption as the culminating symbol of the entire Christian incarnation cycle and identifies its synchronistic coincidence with Jung's discovery of the coniunctio archetype.
+Edinger reads the Assumption as the archetypal coniunctio image that crowns the entire Christian incarnation cycle, and identifies the historical synchronicity between the dogma’s promulgation and Jung’s empirical discovery of the coniunctio archetype.

 Edinger, Edward F., The Christian Archetype: A Jungian Commentary on the Life of Christ, 1987thesis